-When Discover it® Cash Back (This card is not currently available on CardRatings) says it will match all your cash back accrued during your first year, it means it.
+When Discover it® Cash Back says it will match all your cash back accrued during your first year, it means it.
 Thanks to Discover's cash back offer, new cardholders could earn a staggering amount of cash back on purchases made within the rotating 5% cash-back categories in their first year (up to the quarterly maximum of $1,500 each time you activate).
 Think about it: $200 in cash back will automatically become $400.

 That matched cash back in bonus categories is in addition to the match Discover is offering for all the purchases you make in the first year in regular, non-bonus categories.
 With a bit of strategy and some regular credit card usage, you could reap some serious cash back, particularly during your first year.

 In addition to the intro offer and with a fresh look and a focus on customer service, Discover it® Cash Back has redefined itself as a serious contender in the crowded cash-back credit card field (which the original Discover card invented in the 1980s).
 With no annual fee, no foreign transaction fees, and amnesty for many of the situations that cause most banks to hike their rates and fees, Discover it® Cash Back has the potential to set a new standard for American rewards credit cards.

 It's always nice to know that using your credit card is earning you rewards, and the Discover it® Cash Back does earn you rewards every time you swipe – at least 1% on all your purchases.

-When you sign up and spend in one of the rotating categories each quarter, however, you boost your earning to 5% back on those purchases up to a quarterly maximum.
+When you sign up and spend in one of the rotating categories each quarter, however, you boost your earning to 5% back on those purchases up to $1,500 spent.